fancybits/chrome-capture-for-channels/README.md

   node main.js -v 6000000 -a 192000 -f 30 -w 1920 -h 1080
   node main.js --videoBitrate 8000000 --frameRate 60 --width 1920 --height 1080
 ```

-### development

-to setup a development environment where you can edit and run `main.js`:

 #### windows